pnpm/pnpm.io/docs/cli/fetch.md

 # Files required by pnpm install
 COPY .npmrc package.json pnpm-lock.yaml .pnpmfile.cjs ./

+# If you patched any package, include patches before install too
+COPY patches patches

 # for each sub-package, we have to add one extra step to copy its manifest
 # to the right place, as docker have no way to filter out only package.json with
 # single instruction